 Mathematics in different settings: plenary panel.

-Evans, Jeff, Alatorre, Silvia, Van der Kooij, Henk, Potari, Despina and Noyes, Andrew (2010) Mathematics in different settings: plenary panel.
-In: Proceedings of the Thirth Fourth International Conference for the Psychology of Mathematics Education.
-Pinto, M. M. F. and Kawasaki, Teresinha F., eds.
-Federal University of Minas Gerais, Belo Horizonte, Brazil, pp. 109-139.
+Evans, Jeff and Alatorre, Silvia and Van der Kooij, Henk and Potari, Despina and Noyes, Andrew (2010) Mathematics in different settings: plenary panel.
+In: Thirty Fourth International Conference for the Psychology of Mathematics Education, 18-23 Jul 2010, Belo Horizonte, Brazil.

 When we think about the title “Mathematics in different settings”, a number of questions arise.
 For example:

 • How many mathematics are there – one or many?
 Is there a mathematics that is “prior to”, or independent of, any setting?

 • What (who) is it that makes settings “different”?
 And how does this relate to social differences among people?